 Reflections of a Beginner ESL Teacher

-#2 During the first year, I landed a second job teaching ESL to adult immigrants, only to have three horrible surprise observations by our principal followed by a non-renewal letter sent to me at the end of the year.
+- During the first year, I landed a second job teaching ESL to adult immigrants, only to have three horrible surprise observations by our principal followed by a non-renewal letter sent to me at the end of the year.
 Devastated, I thought that my teaching career was over.

-Get a Curriculum
+1) Get a Curriculum

-To be more “individual centered” some schools and adult education programs will “teach to the student, not the textbook.”
-They will let you look at curriculum (but not use it) and ask you to make your own.
+To be more “individual-centered,” some schools and adult education programs will “teach to the student, not the textbook.”
+They will let you look at the curriculum (but not use it) and ask you to make your own.
 If you are an ESL teacher rookie in this kind of school, grab a used textbook and follow its order and recommended activities (plus your own) for the first three years.
 It’s also useful to find a used syllabus to adapt in partnership with this technique.
-A veteran teacher may be able to teach without following textbook’s sequence, but you certainly cannot without any experience.
+A veteran teacher may be able to teach without following the textbook’s sequence, but you certainly cannot without any experience.

-Be Concerned with your Image
+2) Be Concerned With Your Image

 The way we see someone affects our perception of them.
 Age, gender, and culture may be adding to your lack of credibility before students and colleagues even notice you have zero experience.
 In that case, you have to obsess over your image.
 Dress more conservatively and professionally than your colleagues.
 Do not skip or be late for any meeting, deadline, or task.
 Come in early and stay late.
 Always be asking yourself “How can I show that I care?”
-Do not give any indication that you are slacker during this time — it will work against you.
+Do not give any indication that you are slacking during this time — it will work against you.

 Teaching is an art and you know nothing about it.
 Learn.
-Learning about teaching methods combined with real-life experience will work wonders as you combine theory with practice, plus administration will respect you all the more for it.
+Learning about teaching methods combined with real-life experience will work wonders as you combine theory with practice, plus the administration will respect you all the more for it.
 You will find space to vent, but also space to be encouraged.
 My teaching really began to take off once I enrolled in graduate teaching classes part-time (plus it funded my Master’s)!
 I will never forget all the advice I received from veteran educators at teaching conferences.

-Check your Attitude
+4) Check Your Attitude

-You will want respect, but there is a right way and wrong way to earn it.
+You will want respect, but there is a right way and a wrong way to earn it.
 Treating your students with respect will earn their respect, but rudeness will make them despise you.
-Secondly, good teachers know the difference between being a jerk and pushing your students.
+Secondly, good teachers know the difference between being a jerk and pushing their students.
 Pushing your students at the right level aided with patience, encouragement, and dedication is different than being arrogant, distant, or not understanding.
 Check your attitude constantly.
 Your attitude will determine not only your respect level but also the atmosphere of your classroom.

 Teaching is an art you learn as you teach.
 For example, babies don’t learn to walk until they try to walk.
 You will suffer from classroom management, lesson planning, getting along with colleagues/parents, and even burn out — and that’s all okay.
 You will walk away from a school that isn’t the right fit and get removed from grade levels that aren’t appropriate for you personally.
 Furthermore, you might not be hired back the following year.
-I speak with the past in mind, as all of these things happened to me my first two years of teaching.
+I speak with the past in mind, as all of these things happened to me during my first two years of teaching.

-Realizing I needed more training, I decided to go back for my Master’s in Foreign and Second Language Education so I could give my students the absolutely best trained teacher they could hope for.
+Realizing I needed more training, I decided to go back for my Master’s in Foreign and Second Language Education so I could be the absolutely best-trained teacher my students could hope for.
 It worked.
 The years of teaching at two other adult education schools and two universities were the success I had dreamed of.
 I just needed to learn from my mistakes and learn from hard times.

-My final memory from my first two years teaching sums it all up perfectly.
+My final memory from my first two years of teaching sums it all up perfectly.
 Our school had weekly staff meetings, and, being progressive, they liked getting us to do professional development in creative ways.
-One day, the art teacher passed us all paints and said “Paint what’s on your mind.”
+One day, the art teacher passed us all of the paints and said “Paint what’s on your mind.”